-Given the current situation regarding the challenges that COVID-19 pose and the new Government guidelines coming into force, we wanted to update everyone in relation to HAY’s activities.
-Our priority is the health and wellbeing of our staff, volunteers, children, young people and the families who we work with.
+This message in relation to the current situation regarding COVID-19 and the new Government guidelines.
+Our priority is the health and wellbeing of all the people we work with.
 As a result, we have taken the decision to close all HAY activity sessions and workshops until further notice.

 We will keep you up to date with what decisions HAY makes and the impact on our activities and workshops.

-There is a lot of information available about this coronavirus (also known as Covid-19) and not all of it is correct or helpful.
-Please stick to the official advice from the government about coronavirus and what to do which is updated daily.
+As a consequence of a lot of misinformation about the Covid-19, we recommend sticking to the official advice from the government about coronavirus and what to do which is updated daily.

-There is a lot of talk of older people being the most vulnerable.
-At the moment, the scientists are telling us that although children and young people aren’t getting very ill with coronavirus, they are still likely to be carriers and therefore could infect vulnerable people.
-For example, an infected grandchild who doesn’t appear ill, can infect a grandparent who is much more likely to become very ill.
+There is a lot of talk about older people being the most vulnerable.
+Furthermore, we advise children and young people to limit their contact to vulnerable people.
+For example by limiting their contact with a grandparent who is more likely to become very ill.
 Please play your part and ensure that you are following the government advice about social distancing.

 We know this is a worrying time for everybody and that you may feel more isolated at this time.

-We have adapted the Youth Bonds Project responding to the current needs of vulnerable children and families during the COVID-19 pandemic:
+We have adopted the Youth Bonds Project responding to the current needs of vulnerable children and families during the COVID-19 pandemic: